NUbots/NUbook/README.md

 The [columns](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns) and [rows](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns) are specified using CSS grid syntax. `fr` is a fractional unit that specifies a fraction of the total available space (width for columns, and height for rows). `columns='1fr 1fr'` creates two columns of equal width, while `rows='1fr 1fr'` creates two rows of equal height.

+See the [original pull request](https://github.com/NUbots/NUbook/pull/20) for more examples.

 ## Organising pages

 Pages are written in MDX files and stored in section and chapter folders in the [`src/book/`](src/book/) directory, and organised as follows: